-Driscoll's team includes, Girish Harinat, a Rutgers graduate who majored in cell biology and neuroscience, and Ricardo Laranjeiro, a post-doctoral associate in the molecular biology and biochemistry department.
+Driscoll's team includes, Girish Harinath, a Rutgers graduate who majored in cell biology and neuroscience, and Dr. Ricardo Laranjeiro, a post-doctoral associate in the molecular biology and biochemistry department.

 “Our particular interest is in the neurons that influence muscle health,” says Driscoll, who along with her team, was on hand for the launch.
 “We are sending up middle-aged worms with labeled neurons and will examine what happens at the structure level."